-[NIEM Conformance 3.0]
+[NIEM Conformance 4.0]

-The following rule applies to all MPDs:

 Rule 3-1.
-MPD Conformance Target Identifier
+IEPD Conformance Target Identifier

-[Rule 3-1] (WF-MPD) (Constraint)
+[Rule 3-1] (IEPD) (Constraint)

-An MPD MUST have an MPD class of http://reference.niem.gov/niem/specification/model-package-description/3.0/#MPD.
+An IEPD MUST have an IEPD class of http://reference.niem.gov/niem/specification/information-exchange-package-documentation/4.0/#IEPD.

-A model package description satisfies the need for a set of artifacts (or a ZIP file) with an MPD catalog document that validates to the MPD catalog schema, and contains no broken links to local artifacts it references.
-This definition enables a developer to build an MPD by iteratively adding artifacts and expanding the MPD catalog to reference them.
+An IEPD satisfies the need for a set of artifacts (or a ZIP file) with an IEPD catalog document that validates to the IEPD catalog schema, and contains no broken links to local artifacts it references.
+This definition enables a developer to build an IEPD by iteratively adding artifacts and expanding the IEPD catalog to reference them.

-Most rules in this MPD specification are applicable to a model package description conformance target.
-Rules for this conformance target are less concerned with the correct use of NIEM and completeness, and more concerned with proper format, proper structure (e.g., link integrity), and correct use of artifacts.
-Adherence to these rules can produce an IEPD that is well-formed (WF-MPD), but that does not necessarily satisfy all general and specific requirements for an IEPD.
-The following rule ensures that a complete IEPD adheres to all applicable NIEM conformance rules.

 3.2.2.
-IEPD Conformance Target

-[Definition: information exchange package documentation]

-An information exchange package documentation is a model package description that:

-has an MPD class of http://reference.niem.gov/niem/specification/model-package-description/3.0/#IEPD, and

-conforms to all the rules in this specification for the conformance target information exchange package documentation (i.e., applicability code IEPD).

-This term may be abbreviated IEPD.
-Rules specifying this conformance target use the applicability code IEPD.

-Because it is an MPD, an IEPD must also conform to all WF-MPD rules.
+[

-An IEPD has one or more c:IEPConformanceTarget elements within its MPD catalog document, each defining a class of information exchange packages (IEP), in which each IEP is an instance XML document.
+An IEPD has one or more c:IEPConformanceTarget elements within its IEPD catalog document, each defining a class of information exchange packages (IEP), in which each IEP is an instance XML document.

 [Definition: instance XML document]